kidomine/phil/README.md

-##The extension of my brain.
+##A command line interface to manage notes, flashcards, and todos.
 ### Written in Haskell.

-It's a command line interface to manage

-- Todo's
-- Notes
-- Flashcards
-- Goals
+I've used this program daily (often hourly!) since I began writing it December of 2013.

+I find it super useful.
+If you'd like me to post a screencast, email me!
+I expect no one will email me.
+Haha.

 I used to awkwardly enter these things in GUIs (Evernote, Trello, Things, StudyBlue, etc.) and then had to (or never did) triage.
 This program makes it easy to enter information, and it triages it for me.
 It's pretty much a DSL that I choose and change as I see fit.
 For example,
 <pre>
-todo school 144 p2 by 1/4 Write router
+todo school 144 Write router
 </pre>
-Creates a todo item tagged with `school` and `144`, priority 2, and sets a due due date of January 4, 2014, with the title "Write router".
+Creates a todo item tagged with `school` and `144` with the title "Write router".

 Usually my todo creation is much more simple.
 Like `todo buy Another laptop charger`